pablojim/highcharts-ng/README.md

 - Setting/Updating Chart options
 - Updating the chart title
 - Resizes with screen size changes.
-- Providing a customWatch function or expression - for speed a custom watch function can bbe provided to save dirty checking the full chart config.
+- Providing a custom changeDetection function or expression - for speed a custom changeDetection function can be provided to save dirty checking the full chart config.

 Features Not Supported that were previously supported:
 ------------------------------------------------------
 - 2 way binding to chart xAxis. (use chartConfig.getHighcharts() to get axis values)
 - Control of Loading status though the config (use chartConfig.getHighcharts() to get axis values) Both of these should be possible to add with the right PR
+- Use of add and remove points on dynamically updated series

 Caveats:
 --------

-- Due to many equality checks the directive maybe slow with large datasets - try using customWatch instead
+- Due to many equality checks the directive maybe slow with large datasets - try using changeDetection instead
 - Whole Chart/Series is often redrawn where a simple update of data would suffice
 - If you don't assign ids to your series - incremental ids will be added.
 This may mean extra redraws.
 - Needs more tests!